Optimization with Constraint Learning: A Framework and Survey: Running Examples

 \subsection{Radiotherapy Optimization}

 The second example problem we will use to illustrate the framework is radiotherapy (RT) optimization.
 In RT, ionizing radiation beams are used to control tumor growth by damaging cancerous tissue.
 Healthy, non-cancerous tissue (also known as organs-at-risk (OAR)) are however present in close proximity to the tumors, and consequently incur unavoidable damage.
-The tumour damage is quantified as the Tumor Control Probability (TCP), while the unavoidable damage to the OARs is quantified using the Normal Tissue Complications Probability (NTCP).
+The tumor damage can be quantified using the Tumor Control Probability (TCP), while the unavoidable damage to the OARs can be quantified using the Normal Tissue Complications Probability (NTCP).
 The final optimization problem is to maximize the TCP subject to a set of constraints ensuring that the NTCP does not exceed a specified level.

-The radiation beams are delivered from a radiation source such as a linear accelerator or a cyclotron, and directed towards the tumor cells from multiple angles using a rotating gantry.
-The angles of delivery are predetermined by clinicians and at each given angle, the radiation beam is shaped by passing it through a multileaf collimator (MLC) (Figure \ref{fig:beamShape}a).
-The MLC adjusts the shape of the radiation beam so that it generally resembles the shape of the tumor (Figure \ref{fig:beamShape}b).

-To facilitate the treatment planning process, the target volumes (both tumors and OARs) are discretized into 3-dimensional volumetric pixels (or voxels), while each radiation beam is discretized into smaller sub-units called beamlets.
-Let $n$ be the total number of available voxels, and $\bm{x}$ be the $m$-dimensional vector of beamlet intensities (also known as a fluence map).
-Then, the dose deposition matrix $\bm{\mathrm{A}}$ is an $n \times m$-dimensional matrix, where each value $A_{ij}$ determines the unit intensity of dose delivered to voxel $i$ from beamlet $j$.
-The physical radiation dose $\bm{d}$ delivered to each voxel $i$ is an $n$-dimensional vector, and is the product of $\bm{\mathrm{A}}$ and $\bm{x}$.
-A schematic diagram of the radiation delivery is shown in Figure \ref{fig:radDelivery}.

-If $\mathcal{Q}$ is the set of OARs (e.g. stomach, liver, spinal cord) which need to be protected, then the optimization problem can be written as
+If $\mathcal{Q}$ is the set of OARs (e.g. stomach, liver, spinal cord) that need to be protected, then the optimization problem can be written as

-where $\bm{\gamma}$ is a vector containing the biological characteristics of the tumor and the OARs, as well as other patient-specific information. $\delta_q$ is the maximum allowable damage to OAR $q$ while equation \eqref{eqn:doseRestr} is a placeholder for other constraints on the dose distribution $\bm{d}$ (e.g. minimum dose, maximum dose, etc.) and is usually convex or can be converted to a convex form.
-The decision variables $\bm{x}$ and $\bm{d}$ are the set of the radiation intensities and the doses to be delivered over the course of the treatment respectively.
-The problem size depends on the number of beamlets, constraints, as well as distinct OARs considered in the treatment planning.
-A more detailed treatment of intensity-modulated radiation therapy optimization can be found in \citep{hoffmann2008convex}.
+where $\bm{\gamma}$ is a vector containing the biological characteristics of the tumor and the OARs, as well as other patient-specific information.
+The maximum allowable damage to OAR $q$ is given by $\delta_q$, while constraint \eqref{eqn:doseRestr} is a placeholder for other constraints on the dose distribution $\bm{d}$ (e.g. minimum dose, maximum dose, etc.) and is usually convex or can be converted to a convex form.
+The decision variables $\bm{x}$ and $\bm{d}$ are the set of the radiation intensities and the doses to be delivered over the course of the treatment respectively, while $\bm{\mathrm{A}}$ is the dose deposition matrix.
+A more detailed treatment of intensity-modulated radiation therapy optimization can be found in \cite{hoffmann2008convex}.